rmkuhleman/it-ticket-service-capstone/README.md

 *Completed ticket view displaying final resolution notes and submitted feedback notes.
 Feedback and resolution notes only appear once the issue has been marked as closed.*

 ![Ticket Feedback Form](images/ticket-feedback-page.png)
-*Ticket feedback form displaying notes or feedback the user had on the service provided.*
+*Ticket feedback form for displaying notes or feedback the user had on the service provided.*

 ### Admin Interface
 ![Admin Dashboard](images/admin-page-final.png)